Feuermurmel/snappy/readme.md

 options:
-  -h, --help            show this help message and exit -r, --recursive       Create and prune snapshots recursively on the
+  -h, --help            show this help message and exit -r, --recursive       Include children of the specified datasets when
-                        specified datasets.
+                        creating, sending, and/or pruning snapshots.
+  -e EXCLUDE, --exclude EXCLUDE
+                        Exclude a dataset and its children when enumerating datasets recursively.
   -p PREFIX, --prefix PREFIX
                         Prefix of snapshot names of created and pruned snapshots.
 Defaults to `snappy'.